Ryuuba/slaw/README.md

 make makefiles-so
 ```

-Also, you have to install de [CGAL library](https://www.cgal.org/).

 Once you have correctly installed the above mentioned library and frameworks, follow these steps:
   1. Clone [Slaw++](https://github.com/Ryuuba/slaw)
   2. Add the directory of SLAW's images to your OMNETPP_IMAGE_PATH in .bashrc or the corresponding configuration file.
 Take care you correctly set the path of the OMNeT++ and INET framework, as well as the path of Slaw++, e.g.: